iOS: Push notifications

 Voximplant push notifications for messaging in iOS apps are based on Apple Push Notifications.
 With the help of notifications, a device can be awakened and an application can be started when a message arrives.

-The following tutorial explains the code needed to handle push notifications and describes additional steps that should be performed to have a working push notifications solution for your mobile applications.
+The following guide explains the code needed to handle push notifications and describes additional steps that should be performed to have a working push notifications solution for your mobile applications.

 The ability of APNs to deliver remote notifications to a nonrunning app requires the app to have been launched at least once.
 On an iOS device, if a user force-quits your app via the app multitasking UI, the app does not receive remote notifications until the user relaunches it.